Microservices-Demo-Projects/logging-and-distributed-tracing/README.md

 # Containerizing the Application
 - To Do...(DockerFile and Build commands)

-# CI/CD with Github Actions
+# CI/CD with GitHub Actions
 - To Do...(yaml file config creation)

 # Deploying the Application
-- To Do...(Docker Compose and Kubernets Manifest)
+- To Do...(Docker Compose and Kubernetes Manifest)